-Ms. Mak’s practice includes employment discrimination, harassment, retaliation, wrongful termination, defamation, contract claims, and labor code violations.
+Ms. Mak’s practice includes employment discrimination, harassment, retaliation, wrongful termination, contract claims, and labor code violations.
 She is experienced in litigation, from pre-litigation negotiations to trials and appeals.
 Ms. Mak also advises employees on employment contracts and severance agreements.

 Ms. Mak has served as trial counsel in multiple trials involving a wide variety of employment disputes in state and federal court.
 In 2016, she was co-lead counsel on a five-week jury trial which resulted in a $3.5 million total verdict for four female officers at the Sacramento County Sheriff’s Department.
 The verdict was listed in the LexisNexis “Top 10 Employment Verdicts” for 2016, and was recognized by Leaders in the Law in its “Northern California’s Leading Lawyers” 2017 publication.

 Prior to joining Minami Tamaki, Ms. Mak worked at prominent plaintiffs’ employment law and civil rights firms, where she served on trial teams for high-profile discrimination and retaliation cases.

 Ms. Mak was selected as a Super Lawyers Rising Star from 2015-2022, an honor awarded to no more than 2.5 percent of attorneys in the state.
 She was named to the 2022 and 2023 Best Lawyers: Ones To Watch list.
 She was also honored with the 2023 NAPABA Best Under 40 award, the 2017 Legal Advocate Award from the Center for Workers’ Rights, and with a civil rights award from the Equal Justice Society.